LIMEADE: From AI Explanations to Advice Taking

-\item \underline{Baseline}: We update the model by adding the positive and negative instances to the training data and retraining

-\item \underline{\sys}: First, we generate LIME explanations of the opaque classifier for both the positive and negative instance.
+\begin{enumerate} \item \underline{Baseline}: We update the model by adding the positive and negative instances to the training data and retraining. \item \underline{\sys}: First, we generate LIME explanations of the opaque classifier for both the positive and negative instance.
 In the positive case, we simulate a human's advice in response to the explanation by utilizing the COCO segmentation masks to automatedly give the superpixel(s) indicative of the class a positive label (i.e., in the case of ``giraffe,'' we select all superpixels containing giraffes using the COCO segmentation masks in the image labeled as ``giraffe'').
 In the negative case, we give the superpixel most influencing the LIME explanation a negative label.
-We then generate embeddings of these labeled regions and retrieve the nearest superpixels and full images across the unused pool of $19,996$ images.
-We append the corresponding embeddings to the training data along with $+$ and $-$ labels, respectively, and retrain. \end{enumerate} We wanted to evaluate LIMEADE across different hyperparameter settings, so we varied the number of nearest neighbors included in the update ($n_{neighbors} = \{1, 5, 10, 25, 50, 100\}$), as well as the relative sample weight of the update ($w = \{0.25, 0.5, 1, 2, 4\}$).
-We evaluated performance on a balanced, held-out validation set of 400 positive examples and 400 negative examples for each class and selected the hyperparameters with the highest validation accuracy.
-This process yielded a relative sample weight of $0.25$, as well as $50$ nearest neighbors included in the update.
-With these hyperparameters selected, we then evaluated final performance on a separate, held-out test set of 400 positive examples and 400 negative examples for each class.
+We then generate embeddings of these labeled regions and use the embeddings to retrieve the nearest superpixels and full images across the unused pool (consisting of $19,996$ images, along with their individual superpixels).
+We append the embeddings of the nearest neighbors' corresponding full images to the training data along with $+$ and $-$ labels, respectively, and retrain.
+This simulated approach to human advice enabled us to study the effectiveness of \sys\ updates by testing many initial configurations across a range of image classes. \end{enumerate}